mattermost/mattermost-load-test-ng/README.md

 ## Documentation

 Documentation and implementation details can be found in the [docs](docs/) folder.
-Code specific documentation can be found [here](https://godoc.org/github.com/mattermost/mattermost-load-test-ng).
+Code specific documentation can be found on [GoDoc](https://godoc.org/github.com/mattermost/mattermost-load-test-ng).

 ## Development